BrayanDH/eng_fr_translator_flask/README.md

    pip install -r requirements.txt
    ```

-   This will install all the necessary dependencies for the project.

-4. Run the application:
+4. Start the application:

    ```
-   python server.py
+   python app.py
    ```

    or

    ```
-   server.py
+   app.py
    ```

-   This will start the Flask server, and the application will be available at http://localhost:8080.
+5. Open your web browser and visit http://localhost:8050 to access the Data Visualization Final Project.

-# Dependencies
+## Dependencies

-The Movie Review Website utilizes the following dependencies:
+The Data Visualization Final Project utilizes the following dependencies:

-- Flask
-- ibm-watson
+- Pandas
-- python-dotenv
+- Dash
-- Docker
+- Plotly

-  Please refer to the requirements.txt file for the complete list of dependencies and their versions.
+Please refer to the `requirements.txt` file for the complete list of dependencies and their versions.

-# Contributing
+## Contributing

-Contributions to the eng_fr_translator_flask are welcome!
+Contributions to the Data Visualization Final Project are welcome!
 Feel free to open issues or submit pull requests.

-# License
+## License

 This project is licensed under the MIT License.

-# Acknowledgments
+## Acknowledgments

 Special thanks to the creators and maintainers of the libraries and frameworks used in this project.

+---